cmadison0005/aws_static_public/README.md

     ```
  - This mitigates the build error from Amplify resulting from an older version of NPM
  - Modified sample app to be a navbar header.

+ # 073025

+  - added bg image to pages
+  - added links to git/linked in

+# 080425

+ - removed contact component in favor of social buttons in navbar